lamberta/devkit-doc/api/event.md

 Input events provide an object that encapsulates data about the input gesture that created it.
-For example, when the `'inputSelect'` event fires, a developer will want to know when, where, and which view the user touched.
+For example, when the `'InputSelect'` event fires, a developer will want to know when, where, and which view the user touched.
 The objects provided to the handler functions of an event listener are instances of `event.input.InputEvent`